 Unlike standard products, heat pump water heaters have a filter that must be cleaned regularly.
 Some models have an alarm that lets the owner know when to perform this maintenance.
 Check the owner's manual for more information on when and how to clean the filter.

 For most residential applications, set the temperature at 120°F. Under certain conditions, Legionella pneumophila, the bacteria known to cause Legionnaires Disease, can grow in water heaters.
-The Unified Facilities Criteria (UFC), the master specification used by the U.S. Department of Defense (DOD), requires users to "set service water heater (SWH) storage temperature set point for no less than 140°F (60°C) to limit the potential for growth of Legionella pneumophila."
+The Unified Facilities Criteria (UFC), the master specification used by DOD, requires users to "set service water heater (SWH) storage temperature set point for no less than 140°F (60°C) to limit the potential for growth of Legionella pneumophila."
 At this water temperature, bacteria can survive for less than a minute.
 Water temperature this high poses a risk of scalding, especially for young children and the elderly.
 Because of this, the UFC requires a "balanced-pressure-type tempering valve" to be installed downstream of the service water heater storage tank to provide anti-scalding protection.
 For residential applications, set the temperature on this device, also known as a mixing valve, to 120°F.

 Do not wrap heat pump water heaters with insulation blankets.
 These products are well insulated and the blankets could impede airflow into or out of the units, which reduces efficiency and could void the warranty.

 Lawrence Berkeley National Laboratory provided supporting analysis for this acquisition guidance.